 Exploring Cambridge > Sport in Cambridge

-The best way to get around Cambridge is on a bike, and bike hire is available from Cambridge Station Cycles who have two branches, one at the new Grand Arcade shopping centre in the centre of town and another at the railway station.
+The best way to get around Cambridge is on a bike, and bike hire is available from Station Cycles at their store in the Grand Arcade shopping centre in the centre of town.

 The most beloved ‘sport’ in Cambridge is punting.
 A punt is a flat-bottomed boat that is propelled by means of a long pole.
 They were introduced as pleasure craft in Edwardian times, and since then punting has become one of the most popular ways to see the famous bridges and colleges along the River Cam.
-You can pick up a punt at the Quayside, a 15 minute walk from our house along the river, though the best value punts (£12 per hour in 2009) are the ones that can be hired from Trinity College (go down Garret Hostel Lane, to avoid going through the college itself).
+You can pick up a punt at the Quayside, a 15 minute walk from our house along the river, though the best value punts are the ones that can be hired from Trinity College (go down Trinity Lane and Garret Hostel to avoid going through the college itself).

 Once you are confident (!) you can punt upstream through wooded glades and open meadows, to the picturesque village of Grantchester, written about by the famous poet Rupert Brooke.
 Here you can picnic on the riverbank or take tea beneath the rambling fruit trees at the Orchard Tea Gardens.